Products

 Good starting points:

-1. Inbound conversion rate (calls → booked appointments)
+1. Inbound conversion rate: calls to booked appointments

-Map where data is created and where it’s lost.
+Map where data is created and where it is lost.
 The blog Understanding the Patient Journey: Streamlining Experiences from First Contact to Follow-Up is a helpful reference for identifying the moments that matter.

 • Insurance type or service line